alexrobertsonuk/ga4-for-content-designers/docs/content-engagement.md

 Interpret scroll depth cautiously.
 Not reaching 90% may reflect:

 - users finding the information they needed earlier on the page
-- short pages where 90% is reached quickly
 - users leaving intentionally
 - users navigating via in-page links

+Also consider very short pages where 90% scroll depth is reached almost immediately by most users, making high rates less informative.

 If no scroll data appears: